-If our stock price is volatile, purchasers of our common stock could incur substantial losses.
+Our stock price has been and may in the future be volatile, which could cause purchasers of our common stock to incur substantial losses.

-Our stock price is likely to be volatile.
+Our stock price has been and in the future may be subject to substantial price volatility.
 The stock market in general and the market for biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, our stockholders could incur substantial losses.
 The market price for our common stock may be influenced by many factors, including:

-- · the success of competitive products or technologies; - · results of clinical trials of our product candidates or those of our competitors; - regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patents or other proprietary rights; - the recruitment or departure of key personnel; - · variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - · market conditions in the pharmaceutical and biotechnology sectors and issuance of new or changed securities analysts' reports or recommendations; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- the success of competitive products or technologies; - · results of clinical trials of our product candidates or those of our competitors; - · regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patents or other proprietary rights; - the recruitment or departure of key personnel; - · variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors and issuance of new or changed securities analysts' reports or recommendations; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.